 - Jurisdictional Wetlands

-- There are wetlands along the Ausable River on the east edge of the project site.
+- There are no Jurisdictional Wetlands are impacted by the Project.

 - Waterways

 - No waterways are impacted by the Project.

 - Wetland Adjacent Area

-- There are wetland adjacent areas along the Ausable River on the east edge of the project site.
+- There are no NYSDEC jurisdictional wetlands and associated buffers located on the project site.

 - Floodplains

 - The project is not within the flood plain.

 - Forest, vegetative cover

 - Project is designed to maintain as much of the woods as feasible.

 - Topography/Steep slopes

-- There are no steep slopes located throughout the project.
+- There are steep slopes located throughout the project.
+The project has been designed to minimize development of these areas.

 - Existing soils, including hydrologic soil groups and soil erodibility

 - See Section 2.3 of this Report.

 - Drainage Patterns

 - See Section 3.0 of this Report.

 - Bedrock/Significant geological features

 - See Section 2.3 of this Report.